SSgt Bradley Lang

 Mission Accomplished on April 6, 2013

-Marine Staff Sergeant Bradley Lang was on his third deployment when he lost both of his legs above the knees and fractured his pelvis when he stepped on an improvised explosive device (IED) in Sangin, Afghanistan on July 24, 2011.
+On July 24, 2011, Marine Staff Sergeant Bradley Lang was on his third deployment when he lost both of his legs above the knees and fractured his pelvis when he stepped on an improvised explosive device (IED) in Sangin, Afghanistan.

 While on a mission with the 2nd Explosive Ordnance Disposal Company to safely dispose of IEDs at a location where insurgents had been seen burying bombs, SSgt Lang, an EOD Technician, stepped on an unidentified pressure-plate mechanism after identifying and rendering safe two bombs in the same area.

-Sustaining the traumatic amputations of both of his legs, and a fractured pelvis, the sound of the blast was deafening, leaving Brad unable to hear.
+SSgt Lang sustained the traumatic amputation of both legs and a fractured pelvis in the explosion.
+The sounds of the blast were deafening, leaving Brad unable to hear.
 Never losing consciousness and reading the lips of his fellow Marines, SSgt Lang was able to use his EOD training to direct his team to safely remove him from the blast site while they performed life-saving measures and prepared him for medical transport.

-Brad relishes the time spent with his wife Alyssa and their young son David.
-He and Alyssa are the owners of Stumpies, a business that sells, fixes and customizes adaptive weapons.
+Brad relishes the time spent with his wife Alyssa and their sons David and Abraham.
+He and Alyssa are the owners of Stumpies, a business that sells, fixes, and customizes adaptive weapons.
 A lifetime member of the Veterans of Foreign Wars and the Sigma Chi Fraternity, Brad is an active member in his local church as well.
 He enjoys winter sports including sled hockey and mono-skiing and aspires to join the U.S. Paralympic Mono-Ski Team.